ZTB95/PythonRegistryDiffer/README.md

                    *hkcr : Exclude the HKEY_CLASSES_ROOT root key.
                    *hku  : Exclude the HKEY_USER root key.
                    *hkcu : Exclude the HKEY_CURRENT_USER root key.

-                -v | --verbose 	: Print all errors to the screen as they occur.
+				-v --verbose 	: Print all errors to the screen as they occur.

-                -q | --quiet 		: Suppress printing any information about non-fatal errors.
+				-q --quiet 		: Suppress printing any information about non-fatal errors.

-                -m | --memorymode   : Keeps the database in memory mode instead of saving it to the disk.
+				-m --memorymode : Keeps the database in memory mode instead of saving it to the disk.

-                -e | --empty		: Skips creating a baseline image when calling new-database.
+				-e --empty		: Skips creating a baseline image when calling new-database.

-                -r | --remote       : Attempts to connect to a remote machine and get images from its registry.